Vishwajeet-29-pro/Spring-boot-box/README.md

 1. **Spring Security Integration 2.0**:
     - Implement basic authentication and authorization.
     - Secure endpoints using Spring Security features.
-2. **Reactive Programming with WebFlux**:
+2. **Reactive Programming with WebFlux 2.0**:
-    - Add R2DBC for reactive database operations.
+    - Add R2DBC for reactive database operations with other databases and with increase level complexity.
 3. **Advanced Functionalities**:
     - Explore Spring Cloud for microservices.
     - Build inter-service communication and monitoring.